 Grayling, MI

-The ARAUCO particleboard facility provides significant stimulus to the local and regional economy and place Grayling on the map as a hub of premium panel products.
+The ARAUCO Particleboard Plant facility provides significant stimulus to the local and regional economy and places Grayling on the map as a hub of premium panel products.

 Transportation